 My intent is to preach on moral issues, as they arise in biblical texts, without touching politics.
 Get politically involved, for moral reasons, rather than acting morally for political gain.

-Moral issues can, and should, affect political systems.
+Moral issues affect political systems.
 If all political leaders in the first place adhered to the ethics of Jesus our world would be different.
 (On the ethics of Jesus see, e.g., Richard Hays, The Moral Vision of the New Testament: An Introduction to New Testament Ethics.
 For a practical example of how the ethics of Jesus can affect political systems see Ronald Sider, Rich Christians In an Age of Hunger: Moving from Affluence to Generosity.)

 Some people conflate morality and politics, and view preaching on ethical issues as being political.
 This is a false equation.
 We have to say things like raping people is wrong without being accused of preaching politics.

 Preach issues, not politics.
 Preach the ethics of Jesus, and let all political parties be measured by this.

 (Greg Boyd recommended that I read Christian Anarchism: A Political Commentary on the Gospel.